NathSSH/derpys-script-loader/readme.txt

  open up _derpy_script_loader/config.txt after it generates to see extra loader options

 console:
- press ~ (can vary in different regions) to toggle the console (unless changed in config) use /help for a list of commands
+ press ~ (or ` in some regions) to toggle the console (unless changed in config) use /help for a list of commands

 networking:
- there are new experimental networking features that are disabled by default (enable it in the config) use /connect to connect to a server if you do not want to install the server browser
+ there are networking features that are disabled by default (enable it in the config) use /connect to connect to a server *or* install the server browser

 -- miscellaneous --